dheero/OBF.github.io/wiki/Google_Summer_of_Code_Application_Evaluation.md

     is already or would after requested improvements be worth accepting, and you spending your mentoring time.
 There may be fewer than 3 of those for your idea!
-6. If you are a primary mentor, request mentorship by clicking 'I am willing to mentor' for those you have scored positively.
+6. If you are a primary mentor, request mentorship by selecting 'Wish to mentor' on the left hand column 'Proposal Actions' box for those you have scored positively.
 This should be no more than 3.
 7. Keep in mind for any of the above that total scores you assign aren't final.
 By adding or subtracting you can shift an application from one category to another, and you can withdraw your mentorship